htcondor/htcondor/docs/version-history/development-release-series-89.rst

 ..
 HTCondor version 8.9.3 released on Month Date, 2019.

+- Improved the speed of matchmaking in pools with partitionable slots by simplifying the slot's WithinResourceLimits expression.
+This new definition for this expression now ignores the job's _condor_RequestXXX attributes, which were never set.
+  In pools with simple start expressions, this can double the speed of matchmaking.
+  :ticket:`7131`

 - HTCondor's Docker Universe jobs now more reliably disable the setuid capability from their jobs.
 Docker Universe has also done this, but the method used has recently changed, and the new way should work going forward.